PJAC2R30/PJAC2R30/README.md

 - 👋 Hi, I’m a learner
-- 👀 I’m interested in programming, blockchain, network, low level programming.
+-  I’m interested in ai, network, low level programming.
-- 🌱 I’m currently learning node.js .
+-  I’m currently learning node.js .
-- 💞️ I’m not looking to collaborate right now.
+-  I’m not looking to collaborate right now.
 - 📫 How to reach me : githubPage.